PokumeKachi/SignalPlus/documentation/README.md

 # Welcome

 Signal+ is for developers who strive for performance and efficiency.\
-And it still has all the features you'll ever need!
+And it still has all the features you’ll ever need!

-**It's perhaps the best of its kind,**\
+**It’s perhaps the best of its kind,**\
 **beating the top alternatives like**\
 **Good-, Lemon- and FastSignal.**